segmentio/rate-limiting-log-proxy/README.md

 `--log-driver=syslog`
 `--log-opts syslog-format=rfc3164`

-`--log-opts syslog-address=udp://localhost:10514`
+Additionally you should set `--log-opts syslog-address` to the address you set on the proxy (default `unixgram:///var/run/rate-limiting-proxy.sock`)

-If you would like to set a custom log tag, instead of using the normal `--log-opts tag=...` method, instead set a docker label during runtime like `docker run -l tag="{{ .ID }}"`.
+If you would like to set a custom log tag, instead of using the normal `--log-opts tag=...` method, set a docker label during runtime like `docker run -l tag="{{ .ID }}"`.